AliRajab12/cbes/README.md

 2. **Input Gmail Credentials (First Time Only):**

 - Upon running the script for the first time, input your Gmail credentials through a secure initial form.
-- Enter your Gmail email address and password and click "Save" to proceed.
+- Enter your Gmail email address and password(App password) and click "Save" to proceed.

 3. **Compose and Send Emails:**